 Level 1 Investments whose values are based on quoted prices (unadjusted) for identical assets in active markets that a government can access at the measurement date.
 Level 2 Investments with inputs - other than quoted prices included within Level 1 - that are observable for an asset, either directly or indirectly.
 Level 3 Investments classified as Level 3 have unobservable inputs and may require a degree of professional judgment.

-Short-Term Investment Fund - At year-end, all of the College's investments valued at \$1,026,514.27 were held in the STIF.
-Ownership interests of the STIF are determined on a fair market valuation basis as of fiscal year end in accordance with the STIF operating procedures.
+Short-Term Investment Fund - At year-end, all of the College's investments valued at \$6,512,246.71 were held in the STIF Ownership interests of the STIF are determined on a fair market valuation basis as of fiscal year end in accordance with the STIF operating procedures.
 Valuation of the underlying assets is performed by the custodian.
 Pool investments are measured at fair value in accordance with GASB 72.
 The College's position in the pool is measured and reported at fair value and the STIF is not required to be categorized within the fair value hierarchy.

-Component Unit - FASB ASC Subtopic 820-10, Fair Value Measurements and Disclosures, establishes a framework for measuring fair value.
+Component Unit - FASB ASC 820-10 and subsections Fair Value Measurements establishes a framework for measuring fair value.
 That framework provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
-The three levels of the fair value hierarchy under FASB ASC Subtopic 820-10 are described as follows:
+The hierarchy gives the gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and the lowest priority to unobservable inputs (Level 3 measurements).
+The three levels of fair value hierarchy under FASB 820-10 are described as follows: